argoproj/argo-rollouts/docs/features/specification.md

           matchTrafficWeight: true

       # Sets header based route with specified header values
-      # Setting header based route will send all 100 traffic to the canary for the requests
+      # Setting header based route will send all traffic to the canary for the requests
-      # O with a specified header, in this case request header "version":"2"
+      # with a specified header, in this case request header "version":"2"
       # (supported only with trafficRouting, for Istio only at the moment)
       - setHeaderRoute:
           # Name of the route that will be created by argo rollouts this must also be configured